phipsgabler/soft-computing-final/report.md

 The ionosphere dataset in both cases performs much better than the others.
 I strongly assume that this is due to the fact that it is a binary classification problem, as opposed to the 7 classes in both other data sets.

+For the segmentation dataset, in the non-penalized case, we can also observe the seemingly non-converged behaviour noted by the authors.

 ### Glass dataset